ManoManoTech/loggia/README.md

 ## Usage

-1. Add the `loggia` dependency to your project, e.g. with PDM:
+1. Add the `loggia` dependency to your project, e.g.: with PDM:
 ***REMOVED***
 ***REMOVED***
 2. `#!python from loggia.logger import initialize; initialize()` is a strong starting point
+   - You should call this as early as possible in your application, ideally before any other code is run, for instance by adding it in your main `__init__.py` file.
 ***REMOVED***

 ## Features

 - Delightful standard logging configuration in `pretty` or `structured` mode
 - Compatibility with `loguru` (WIP) - you can keep using Loguru's API as much as you like or need it, while Loggia takes care of all the other standard-logging based loggers.
-- configuring [`sys.excepthook`](https://docs.python.org/3/library/sys.html#sys.excepthook) to properly log uncaught exceptions
+- Configuring [`sys.excepthook`](https://docs.python.org/3/library/sys.html#sys.excepthook) to properly log uncaught exceptions
-- using [`logging.captureWarnings`](https://docs.python.org/3/library/logging.html#logging.captureWarnings_warnings) to log warnings
+- Using [`logging.captureWarnings`](https://docs.python.org/3/library/logging.html#logging.captureWarnings_warnings) to log warnings
-- configuring the standard logger and [loguru](https://loguru.readthedocs.io/en/stable/index.html) to use the same handlers
+- Configuring the standard logger and [loguru](https://loguru.readthedocs.io/en/stable/index.html) to use the same handlers
+- Only one non-optional dependency

 ## Code standards